Gleniffer High School: Notable alumni

 The school's alumni include David Sneddon, winner of the BBC's Fame Academy in 2003, starting Gleniffer in August 1990.
 Screenwriter Steven Moffat, whose notable works include head writer and executive producer of Doctor Who (2010-2017) and creating Sherlock with Mark Gatiss in 2010.
 Graeme Sinclair attended Camphill in the 70s and went on to play professionally for Dumbarton and for Celtic 1982–1985.
 Heather Reid, OBE, a former weather presenter for BBC Scotland.

 Academic standards and performance

-Pupils follow the national curriculum for their first and second years of their careers at Gleniffer High.
-They then choose up to 8 Standard Grades for their 3rd and 4th years.
-The Standard Grade final examinations are sat at the end of the 4th year, and are graded from the highest mark of '1' down to the lowest of '7'.
-Those with good passes at Standard Grade then choose up to 5 Highers for their 5th year, which forms the basis of Scottish school students' university applications.
-Higher examinations are graded from 'A' to 'C'.
-Those staying on to a 6th year can sit Advanced Highers, which also graded 'A' to 'C'.
+Pupils follow the Curriculum for Excellence through the six years of their careers at Gleniffer High.
+They then choose up to 8 National 5's or National 4's for their 3rd and 4th years.
+Pupils can be dropped in level from National 5 to National 4, or dropped from National 4 to National 3 if their teachers believe they would not achieve a grade at their current level, this is an action that can be reversed if the pupil then reaches a higher working grade.
+The National 5 final examinations are sat at the end of the 4th year, and are graded from the highest mark of 'A' down to the lowest of 'D'.
+Those with good passes at National 5 then choose up to 5 Highers for their 5th year, which forms the basis of Scottish school students' university applications.
+Higher examinations are graded from 'A' to 'D'.
+Those staying on to a 6th year can sit Advanced Highers, which are also graded 'A' to 'D'.

 Gleniffer High School does not offer other study options such as A-Levels or any of the International Baccalaureate qualifications.